 Neapolitan Pizza: Pizzeria Stella

 Like SquareBurger, Pizzeria Stella is owned by prolific Philly restaurateur Stephen Starr, and it has his aesthetic touch all over it, from the beautifully tiled wood-burning Renato oven to the fire-engine-red folding sidewalk chairs reclaimed from the demolished Philadelphia Civic Center.

 But unlike some of Starr's pricier dining concepts, Stella is remarkably accessible for big parties, especially ones with youngins in tow.
-The lineup of airy, leopard-spotted Neapolitan-style pies is diverse enough to handle pickier, plainer eaters (margherita, quattro formaggi, and thick-cut pepperoni curled into beautiful grease cups) and more adventurous pizza fans alike (the tartufo, with truffle crema, truffled pecorino, ground black truffle and truffle oil, plus a runny-yolk egg broken tableside).
+The lineup of airy, leopard-spotted Neapolitan-style pies is diverse enough to handle pickier, plainer eaters (it includes a margherita, quattro formaggi, and pizza with thick-cut pepperoni curled into beautiful grease cups) and more adventurous pizza fans alike (try the the tartufo, with truffle crema, truffled pecorino, ground black truffle and truffle oil, plus a runny-yolk egg broken tableside).
 There's also antipasti aplenty (try the grilled octopus over refreshing salsa verde-dressed fennel) and tight, smart lists of Italian wines, cocktails, and craft beers.

 420 S. Second Street, Philadelphia PA 19106

 Central Texas-style smoked meats executed with a little city flair is Percy Street's M.O., and the South Street restaurant's relaxed vibe and roomy picnic seating makes it an easily agreeable meal for a family dinner out.
 (Each table also gets its own personal roll of absorbent paper towels to handle egregious sauce-on-cheek situations.)